MrJBSwe/NCS2-and-Coral-TPU-on-aarch64/README.md

  Coral just needs a minor fix, step 6<br />
  OpenCV step 5, is optional if you already have it installed as for Nvidia Jetson Nano.<br />
- Step 7-8 is aimed at NCS2, and builds all C++ dldt inference-engine libraries <br />
+ Step 7-8 is aimed at NCS2, and builds all C++ dldt inference-engine libraries and ie_api.so for python<br />

  **1. apt-get**<br/>
  <br/>